HM Prison Holloway: Use

 Holloway held female adults and young offenders remanded or sentenced by the local courts.
 Accommodation at the prison was mostly single cells; however, there was also some dormitory accommodation.

 Holloway offered both full-time and part-time education to inmates, with courses including skills training workshops, British Industrial Cleaning Science (BICS), gardening, and painting.

 There was a family-friendly visitors' centre, run by the Prison Advice and Care Trust (pact), an independent charity.

 Closure

 The then-Chancellor of the Exchequer, George Osborne, announced in his Autumn Statement on 25 November 2015 that the prison would be closed and demolished and the land sold for housing.
 It closed in July 2016, with the remaining prisoners being moved to HMP Downview and HMP Bronzefield, both in Surrey.

-As at September 2017 the prison buildings still stand, with draft proposals for the site including housing, a public open green space, playground, women's centre and a small amount of commercial space.
+The site was sold by the Ministry of Justice to Peabody in 2019 for £82M, of which £42M was loaned to it by the Greater London Authority.
+Peabody hoped to build 1,000 homes on the site with their partner London Square, and in 2022, Islington Council granted planning permission for their eventual 985 home scheme to go ahead.
+Demolition of the prison began that same year and was completed by the end of 2023.
+Prior to the demolition, the documentary Holloway was filmed in the disused prison, a portrait of six former inmates reflecting on their backgrounds which lead them to prison and their lives since.
+The housing development, named Holloway Park, is due to see completion of its first phase in 2027.